-After a breakfast and swimming in pool we checked out from Falaj Daris and headed towards Muscat.
-This was our last day in Oman ant therefore we wanted to take from day as much as possible.
+After breakfast and swimming in the pool, we checked out of Falaj Daris and headed toward Muscat.
+This was our last day in Oman and, therefore, we wanted to get as much from the day as possible.

-We were driving by the modern four-lane highway from Nizwa to Muscat.
-Then driving on that highway it is hard to believe that on 1970-s there was only 10 km of paved roads in Oman.
-There are street lights all the way along the road.
+We were traveling from Nizwa to Muscat on a modern four-lane highway.
+Driving on that highway, it’s difficult to believe that in the 1970s, Oman had only 10 kilometers of paved roads.
+There are street lights along the road.
 It is really easy to drive around in Oman, as the roads are in excellent condition and all road signs are written in English as well as in Arabic.
-But one should keep in mind that when asking advice from locals, not all local people can read English, therefore there might be not any help in showing the map or the name of the place in English.
+But one should keep in mind that when asking for advice from locals, not all local people can read English, so there might be no help in showing the map or the name of the place in English.

-The driving from Nizwa to Muscat can be made easily in 1,5 hour.
-We stopped couple of times our way to Muscat.
-First stop was in Samail.
-The wilayat of Samail lies on the half way on Muscat-Nizwa highway.
+Driving from Nizwa to Muscat can be done easily in 1.5 hours.
+We stopped a couple of times on our way to Muscat.
+The first stop was in Samail.
+The wilayat of Samail lies halfway on the Muscat-Nizwa highway.
 Here we enjoyed the Samail Gap, the biggest and one of the most beautiful wadis in Oman.
-Samail Gap divides the Al Hajar mountains into east and west chains.
+The Samail Gap divides the Al Hajar mountains into east and west chains.

-We really saw how the wadi in Samail truly gives the light and joy to local life.
-As there was also water in wadi children swam here, woman washed dishes and did the laundry, men washed the cars and enjoyed the cooler air under the bushes and palm trees.
-We also stopped in Bidbid, here is also a wadi, a fort and a souq.
+We saw how the wadi in Samail truly gives light and joy to local life.
+As there was also water in the wadi, children swam there, women washed dishes and did the laundry, and men washed the cars and enjoyed the cooler air under the bushes and palm trees.
+We also stopped in Bidbid.
+There is also a wadi, a fort, and a souq.

-In Muscat we felt that if possible, we would like to spend some hours at the sea.
-Oman Dive Center has been at our list since the start of planning and therefore we went there.
-I even tried to contact Oman Dive Center via e-mail before going to Oman for accommodation in Barista hut, but got back only the reply that I have wrong address.
+In Muscat, we felt that, if possible, we would like to spend some hours at the sea.
+Oman Dive Center has been on our list since the start of planning and therefore we went there.
+I even tried to contact Oman Dive Center via email before going to Oman for accommodation in a Barista hut but got only the reply that I had the wrong address.

-Omani Dive Center (OMD) is less than 10 km from walled city of Muscat.
-It is needed to drive few kilometers from Al Bustan roundabout towards Rowi and make the first possible left turn.
+Omani Dive Center (OMD) is less than 10 km from the walled city of Muscat.
+It is necessary to drive a few kilometers from the Al Bustan roundabout towards Rowi and make the first possible left turn.
 Then the signs lead to the gates where you need to pay for entrance.
-At the sign it was said that on weekdays it is 1.500 OMR per person and on holidays 3 OMR.
-By the sign we expected to pay 1.500 as the holidays in Oman are Thursday and Friday, but it seemed that here other rules apply.
-The guy who gave us the checks needed to paid in reception also said that the beach chairs are probably not available …
+On the sign, it said that on weekdays it was 1.500 OMR per person and on holidays it was 3 OMR.
+We expected to pay 1.500 as the holidays in Oman are Thursday and Friday, but it seemed that here other rules apply.
+The guy who gave us the checks needed to pay in reception also said that the beach chairs are probably not available…

-The beach in OMD is beautiful bay between mountains; the huts also looked very real.
-But the difference from the beaches and places we have been during a week was in people.
-They were not locals, all of them were tourists.
-I believe the place is also run by foreigners, as the prices were different we used to.
-Lonely Planet guidebook (from 2004) suggested that the price per cabin is 12 OMR, at reception they told it would be 57O MR.
+The beach in OMD is a beautiful bay between mountains; the huts also looked very real.
+The difference between the beaches and the other places we visited during the week was in the people.
+They were not locals; all of them were tourists.
+I believe the place is also run by foreigners, as the prices were different than what we were used to.
+At the time, the Lonely Planet guidebook (from 2004) suggested that the price per cabin was 12 OMR.
+At the reception, they told us it would be 57O MR.

-For shopping LP guide suggested Carrefour complex.
+For shopping, the LP guide suggested the Carrefour complex.
 As it is near the airport, it seemed perfect for us.
-We also asked for driving directions and the guy said that it could not be missed.
-But this exactly happened as there were constructions going on and therefore the huge sign was not seen to the road from Seeb airport.
-We saw Markaz al-Bahja center at our right and went there.
-There was Marks&Spencer, some other shops and cinema, but only few people.
-So we decided to continue search for Carrefour center and at driving back towards the airport we easily noticed the complex.
+We also asked for driving directions, and the guy said that it could not be missed.
+But this exactly happened as construction was going on, and therefore the huge sign was not seen on the road from Seeb Airport.
+We saw the Markaz al-Bahja center to our right and went there.
+There was Marks & Spencer, some other shops, and a cinema, but only a few people.
+So we decided to continue searching for the Carrefour center, and while driving back towards the airport, we easily noticed the complex.